Black Sensual Theology (5 Effective Changes for Black Theology)

 If you haven’t figured it out Black D.R.E.D. is an acronym for these four aspects of Black Sensual Theology that will make it very effective in this coming age of iGod: Black divinity, black romanticism, black erotica, and black deviance.

-For a more in-depth look at Black Sensual Theology and what I call the Godbody Black Theocracy please feel free to purchase Black Divinity: Manifesto of the Black Theocracy Third Edition.
-If you like it, also feel free to leave a positive review on Amazon and even if you don’t like it I would still appreciate your feedback.
+For a more in-depth look at Black Sensual Theology and what I call the Godbody Black Theocracy please feel free to purchase Black Divinity: Institutes of the Black Theocracy Shahidi Collection Vol I. If you like it, also feel free to leave a positive review on Amazon and even if you don’t like it I would still appreciate your feedback.

 So, why fear the Black D.R.E.D.?
 Because the Black D.R.E.D. is an enraptured and divine black person who has not only achieved actualisation, but has transcended dichotomies like good and evil to dwell at the level of peace.
 They are the future of black humanity and will open up new worlds to us, all we need to do follow them.